sencrop/sencrop-developer-platform/src/markdown/partners.md

 - hourly / daily data is probably the most useful for you.
 - geoqueries if you need continuous series, even in the case of missing data.
 - raw data.

+  > ## ⚠️**Pricing**
+  >
+  > **Please note that you can check all your available device with the endpoint /partners/partnerId/devices.
+This endpoint is free, rather than using the endpoint /devices/{deviceId} for which you will be charged as if you requested the measures.
+Therefore we would advise you to use the /devices endpoint to first retrieve your device information and filter the response in order to then request only the devices data that you need**

 ## Manage partner parameters